Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 704 trips per day across all routes, equating to approximately 52 weekly trips per individual stop.
+The accessibility of these services is rated as excellent, with residents typically located just 120 meters from the nearest stop.
+On average, there are 704 trips per day across all routes, which equates to approximately 52 weekly trips per individual stop.

 Frequently Asked Questions - Transport